Tulu people: Buta Kola

-Demand for Tulu Nadu
+Demand for a Tulu Nadu state

-From India's independence and following the reorganization of states, the Tuluvas have been demanding national language status for Tulu and a separate state for themselves called Tulu Nadu (Land of Tuluvas), based on their language and distinct culture.
+From India's independence and following the reorganization of states, the Tuluvas have been demanding national language status for Tulu and a separate state for themselves called Tulu Nadu ('land of Tuluvas'), based on their language and distinct culture.
 Though somewhat subdued for a while, this demand has grown stronger in recent years.
 Several organizations like the Tulu Rajya Horata Samiti have taken up the cause of the Tuluvas, and frequent meetings and demonstrations are held across towns in Tulunadu (such as Mangalore and Udupi) to voice their demands.